nvim-lualine/lualine.nvim/README.md

-      colored = true,           -- Displays diagnostics status in color if set to true. update_in_insert = false, -- Update diagnostics in insert mode. always_visible = false,   -- Show diagnostics even if there are none.
+      colored = true,           -- Displays diagnostics status in color if set to true. update_in_insert = false, -- Update diagnostics in insert mode. always_visible = false,   -- Show diagnostics even if there are none. all_buffers = false,      -- Show diagnostics from all buffers.
     }
   }
 }